dm248/dm248.github.io/posts/bctf2024_Snoopy.md

 *These outside points give no new information either*, of course.
 I did not want people to try getting to the original inputs in such a direct way, however, so there was a requirement to have a minimum gap of 10 points between the edges of the grid and the snoop rectangle.
-More importantly, thinking about the problem this way tells you that **snoop loops that have the same set of inferrable points
-(circumference + inside + outside) provide identical information**.
+More importantly, thinking about the problem this way tells you that **snoop loops that have the same set of inferable points (circumference + inside + outside) provide identical information**.
 So instead of the 7x8 loop in the figure below, one could have chosen, equivalently, a 3x12, 5x10, 9x6, 11x4 or 13x2 loop.
 These loops all have the same circumference.